 I do not think I have ever seen as many mosquitos as in the Amazon during the wet season.
 We spent most of our time on a boat, so it wasn’t a problem, but the moment we stopped, thousands of them came to attack us.
 My guide’s legs were black with mosquitos.
 I did not even know that such a thing was possible!

-Whatever you do, do not forget your insect repellent.
+Whatever you do, do not forget your insect repellent for a trip to the jungle.
 I brought 50% DEET, and it was barely enough.
 Therefore, try to get a repellent with at least 40% DEET.
 Yes, DEET is not great, but mosquitoes can transmit many diseases, including malaria, dengue, zika and yellow fever.

 If you’re not going in the wet season, things might be a bit better for you.
 You can also spray your clothes, or wear a rain jacket, so the mosquitoes can’t bite you.

 As an alternative, if you don’t like DEET, you can try a spray with picaridin.
 They are very popular here in Germany and work very well.
 I used it for many years and found it to be as efficient as DEET while not being as aggressive to the skin.